DonaldHTilburgUniversity/RedModDeployPractical-1/README.md

 This is my first edit to make my first stge -> commit -> push through VSCODE!

 ##Now I am editing something on GitHub Web

+## About Me
+Hi, I’m Donald Huysen.
+I’m learning how to use GitHub Issues.